-- 1. The glass turntable tray should be removed and replaced.
-Alternatively, use the microwave without the turntable for Pesach. - 2.
-For the oven itself, after 24 hours of non-use with hot chametz, place a cup of water inside and turn the microwave on to allow the microwave to fill with steam (5-7 min. should be sufficient).
+- 1. The glass turntable tray should be removed or replaced. - 2.
+For the oven itself, after 24 hours have elapsed since the last use with hot hametz, place a cup of water inside and turn the microwave on to allow the microwave to fill with steam (5-7 min. should be sufficient).
 Repeat the same procedure with the cup in a different spot.
 It is advisable to place a wooden spoon of sorts in the cup while boiling to prevent eruptions.

-METAL UTENSILS
+> METAL UTENSILS